 Etiquette Around a Work Baby Shower

 One way is to set up an office calendar or dry-erase board with a list of important upcoming milestones like birthdays and pregnancy due dates, so long as people are comfortable sharing this information.
-That way, everyone knows about these special days and can talk over who should plan the parties.
+That way, everyone knows about these special days and can talk over who should plan each party.

-You can also keep the baby showershort.
-Allow employees to join in for a 10–15 minute event.
-That’s enough time to congratulate the new mom or dad, have a piece of cake, and mingle for a bit.
-Keeping the party short means that you don’t take up too much valuable time in the workday when people have projects to complete.
+You can also keep the baby shower short.
+Allowing co-workers to join for a 10–15 minute event keeps things light and breezy.
+It’s enough time to congratulate the new mom or dad, have a piece of cake, and mingle for a bit.
+Keeping the party short also means that you don’t take up too much valuable time in the workday when people have projects to complete.

 When you use WebBabyShower, guests can check in any time they want, so even if they’re busy, they won’t miss all the fun.
 With a laid-back approach, colleagues won’t worry about being uncomfortable or not being able to attend due to a last-minute meeting.

-How Guests Can RSVP
+How Will Guests RSVP?

 Should You Throw a Large Co-Ed Work Baby Shower?